-I’ve lost count as to how many times I’ve heard that Fido is ‘really naughty,’ ‘he’s doing it deliberately,’ ‘he’s trying to spite me,’ or, if an owner has more than one dog, ‘they’re trying to gang up on me!’
+I’ve lost count as to how many times I’ve heard that Fido is ‘really naughty,’ ‘he’s doing it deliberately,’ ‘he’s trying to spite me,’ or, if an has more than one dog, ‘they’re trying to gang up on me!’
 But are these labels in any way helpful?
 Let’s consider this for a moment.

 Ask yourself ‘Why?’ before reacting

-The number one point I would like all dog owners to consider when their dog is not responding in the way they would like their dog to respond is ask a simple question – why?
+The number one point I would like all dog s to consider when their dog is not responding in the way they would like their dog to respond is ask a simple question – why?
 Ask this question before reacting by ascribing labels to the dog (‘he’s dumb,’ ‘thick,’ ‘just a dog,’ ‘not as good as the previous dog,’ ‘carrying out traits characteristic of certain breed,’ etc.) or worse responding with punishment – think first.